Shivanikanodia/Shivanikanodia/README.md

-I am committed to continuous growth—both personally and professionally.
+I am committed to continuous growth both personally and professionally.
 I believe in educating and refining myself every step of the way to become a better version of who I was yesterday.
 I never settle, which is why I embrace a mindset of lifelong learning and self-improvement.

 I offer experience and take ownership of solving Business Problem by conducting in depth research, and leading ML project planning and experimentation phases.
 I build and deploy Machine learning models using Python, with monitoring them for impact and inferences.